JamesCollerton/Art_Service_Sourcing_Data_Service/README.md

 Detail | Value
 ------------ | -------------
 Port Number | 8082
-Spring Application Name | spring.application.name=art-service-sourcing-data-service
+Spring Application Name | art-service-sourcing-data-service

 The core dependencies of the project are: